dashpay/platform/README.md

 building an app on the Dash Platform - message us on the [Devs Discord](https://chat.dashdevs.org/)!

-## Note: Dash Platform is currently available on the Dash Testnet only

 ## Intro

 This is a multi-package repository - sometimes also known as monorepository -